RakeshJarupula/Farm-and-Food/README.md

 All this is possible with a snap of an image.
 The powerful Gemini Models analyze the food, ensuring healthy lives and promoting well-being for all ages.
 This feature helps combat malnutrition and food intolerance, addressing critical health issues faced globally.

-2. Crop Health 🪴 Analysis: Essential for maintaining and improving farm health.
+2. **Crop Health 🪴 Analysis**: Essential for maintaining and improving farm health.

     Take control of your farm by understanding various disease conditions and their causes.